kakaprodo/payment-subscription/doc/new-in-v1.2.x.md

 16. change subscription
     -   when changimg subscription status, you can provide also the expiration time
     -   when the status to change is equal to canceled, directly the package will set the canceled at value on the subscriptiion model

+From v1.2.1 17.
+Subscription period set/extends

+-   added the support of the column: started_at
+-   column will be set on subscription creation and when it is extended